On the Western tip of the island of

 aircraft wing designs.
 The Otto

-Lilienthal Museum is nearby in Anklam, which is on
+Lilienthal Museum is located nearby in Anklam, which